St Michael's Catholic Academy, Billingham

-St Michael's Catholic Academy (formerly St Michael's Roman Catholic School) is a coeducational Roman Catholic secondary school with academy status, located in Billingham, the Borough of Stockton-on-Tees, England.
+St Michael's Catholic Academy (formerly St Michael's Roman Catholic School) is a co-educational Roman Catholic secondary school with academy status, located in Billingham, the Borough of Stockton-on-Tees, England.
 The school converted to academy status on 2 September 2013 under the sponsorship of Bishop Hogarth Catholic Educational Trust.
-The Headteacher of the school is Clare Humble.
+The headteacher of the school is Clare Humble.

-Funded by the Government's Building Schools for the Future investment scheme, St. Michael's was to be relocated to a site adjacent to Billingham Campus School, in the second wave of funding from the programme.
+St Micheal's Catholic Academy was funded by the Government's Building Schools for the Future investment scheme, St. Michael's was then to be relocated to a site adjacent to Billingham Campus School in the second wave of funding from the programme.
 However, following the scrapping of the program in 2010, the relocation was cancelled.
-The new school building was opened in 2016, the old school buildings have since been demolished.
+The new school building was opened in 2016, and the old school buildings have since been demolished.